175-151-Great Vocals

 Writer/Composer: Ruggiero Leoncavallo (1892)

 This could very well be the most famous and popular song ever recorded before radio broke through in 1920.
-This world-famous aria brought instant fame and recognition to the Italian Caruso as the world’s greatest tenor in the early 1910s.
-In retrospect, he still holds his own as one of the great ones, keeping in mine there were no microphones, electronics and his recording of this was done on a cylinder, before the days of vinyl.
-Some music historians consider him the first singing performer to achieve “superstar” status, considering that Opera, Vaudeville and Tin Pan Alley were the only music available in America…Still Astonishing!
+This world-famous aria brought instant fame and recognition to the Italian Classical Opera singer, Enrico Caruso, as the world’s greatest tenor in the early 1910s.
+In retrospect, he still holds his own as one of the great ones, keeping in mine there were no microphones, electronics and his recording of this was done on a cylinder, before the days of vinyl, making this world-famous selection one of the oldest on record.
+Some music historians consider him the first singing performer to achieve “superstar” status, considering that Opera, Vaudeville and Tin Pan Alley were at the time, the only music available in America…Still Astonishing!

 161. SINCERELY (1954)